-Hence, our results clearly demonstrate that the equity conversion is the most beneficial for no or lowly interconnected networks and the most detrimental for highly interconnected networks.
+In summary, our results clearly show that the equity conversion is the most beneficial for no or lowly interconnected networks, and is the most detrimental for highly interconnected networks.
 In fact, highly interconnected networks are more prone to financial contagion in presence of a CoCos trigger.
-Note that the estimated results depend on the choice of $\eta$, to circumvent discretionary choices and to provide a general overview of the role of $\eta$ for the complete and ring networks.
-Figure~\ref{fig:critshock} summarizes the results.

-Plotting the level of the critical size of the shock $\epsilon^*(\eta, \tau) \in [0, 100]$ on the y axis, and the conversion value $\eta \in [0,1]$ on the x axis, the figure clearly illustrates how in the ring network the critical size of the shock grows much faster than in the complete network.
-More precisely, while the complete network critical shock size has a very slow growth, for $\eta \approx 0.1$ the ring one has already exploded, meaning that for those values the ring network can never experience a systemic trigger. \\
+Fig.~\ref{fig:critshock} summarizes the results by showing the level of the critical size of the shock $\epsilon^*(\eta, \tau)$ as a function of the conversion value $\eta$.